Project Overview

 Many other countries around the world are also investing heavily in the development of quantum computing technology, with governments and key corporates (such as Intel, IBM, Google, Microsoft, Amazon, and others) vying for leadership in this emerging strategic industry.

-Zero-Spin and Quantum Silicon Production
+Zero-Spin and Q-Si Production

 ZS-Si is a key enabling material for the silicon QC processor chip.
 Natural silicon (Si) consists of 3 isotopes: 92.2% Si-28, 3.1% Si-30 (each with zero electron spin state) and 4.7% Si-29 (with a spin state of ½).
 The presence of Si-29 in concentrations above 500 parts per million (ppm) (0.05%) prevents effective QC performance, so ZS-Si must be produced by elimination of the Si-29 isotope.
 The lower the concentration of Si-29, the better a silicon quantum processor will perform in terms of computational power, accuracy and reliability.